fdanilogamu/fdanilogamu.github.io/docs/traze.md

 <br>
 ## How did this role help me as a Documentation Engineer and Project Manager?
 <br>
 I served as the sole documentation owner, creating over 250 articles that continue to guide users today.
-This role sharpened my ability to build systems from scratch, speak the language of both users and stakeholders, and deliver high-impact documentation which was trusted even over third-party vendors.
+This role sharpened my ability to build systems from scratch, speak the language of both users and stakeholders, and deliver documentation which was trusted even over third-party vendors.
 Working at Traze taught me self-reliance and resilience, as I was responsible for creating and managing comprehensive documentation independently, working only directly with SMEs (of which one of the main ones was the CEO himself).
 <br>
 <br>
 ## Industry